oryx.core.interpreters.harvest.HarvestTracer

 Unlike NumPy in-place operations such as :code:x[idx] += y, if multiple indices refer to the same location, all updates will be applied (NumPy would only apply the last update, rather than applying all updates.)
 The order in which conflicting updates are applied is implementation-defined and may be nondeterministic (e.g., due to concurrency on some hardware platforms).

 By default, JAX assumes that all indices are in-bounds.
-There is experimental support for giving more precise semantics to out-of-bounds indexed accesses, via the mode parameter (see below).
+Alternative out-of-bound index semantics can be specified via the mode parameter (see below).

 Arguments